Search

 Rio Carnival, Brazil

-For many, the mere mention of Rio de Janeiro instils mental images of excitable street parties, free-flowing caipirinhas, outfits of immeasurable flamboyance and an entire city dancing into the early hours of the morning.
-The world’s largest carnival, it is a veritable hotspot for anyone looking to immerse themselves in the most vibrant of foreign festivals and truly let their hair down.
+The mere mention of Rio de Janeiro creates images of excitable street parties, free-flowing caipirinhas, outfits of immeasurable flamboyance and an entire city dancing into the early morning hours.
+The world’s largest carnival is a veritable hotspot for anyone looking to let their hair down truly.
 Our tours take you right into the heart of the festivities, staying close to the biggest Rio Carnival event of them all – the Sambadrome.

 Songkran, Thailand (& Thingyan, Myanmar)